GEMINI-Medicine/pyDeid/README.md

 ```
 from pyDeid import reid_string

-original_string = 'Justin Bieber was born in Stratford on March 1st, 1994.'
+original_string = 'Elijah Wood starred in The Lord of the Rings, released on 10 December 2001.'

 phi, new_string = deid_string(original_string)
 reidentified_string = reid_string(new_string, phi)